mrc-ide/squire/README.md

 ```

 The output generated from `projections` is the same class and structure
-as from `calibrate_particle` and can be plotted against the unmitigated
+as from `calibrate` and can be plotted against the unmitigated scenario
-scenario using `projection_plotting`:
+using `projection_plotting`:

 ``` r
 ggproj <- projection_plotting(r_list = list(out,p),